tlevine/multisensory-data-zipfian/data-dessert/readme.md

 `log.parking.spots` times 1 inch.

 `has.valet` is whether there is at least one valet spot.
 That is, it's whether `ValetCap` is greater than zero.
-If this is true, use red sprinkles.
+If this is true, use red icing.

 `has.motorcycle` is whether there is at least one motorcycle spot.
 That is, it's whether `MCCap` is greater than zero.
-If this is true, use blue sprinkles.
+If this is true, use blue icing.

-If both `has.valet` and `has.motorcycle` are true, use both red and blue sprinkles.
-If neither is true, use brown sprinkles.
+If both `has.valet` and `has.motorcycle` are true, use both red and blue icing.
+If neither is true, use white icing.

 Once you have prepared the cookie, put it on a plate and then put the plate at the appropriate point on the map.